elankath/mcmdesign/README.md

 ```
 #### 1. Wait for Informer Caches to Sync

+When an informer starts, it will build a cache of all resources it currently watches which is lost when the application
+restarts.
+This means that on startup, each of your handler functions will be invoked as the initial state is built.
+If this
+is not desirable for your use case, you can wait until the caches are synced before performing any updates using the
+`cache.WaitForCacheSync` function:

 ```go
 if !cache.WaitForCacheSync(stopCh, c.secretSynced, c.pvcSynced, c.pvSynced, c.pdbSynced, c.volumeAttachementSynced, c.nodeSynced, c.machineClassSynced, c.machineSynced) {
 		runtimeutil.HandleError(fmt.Errorf("Timed out waiting for caches to sync"))